LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Dialogs/dialog-basics.md

     * JavaScript code
     * Environment variables

-    You might also need to update the credentials in the imported integrations.
+    You might also need to update the credentials in the imported integrations, if any.

 ### Duplicate a dialog